 Well, that wasn’t much of a life.
-Very boring Very unfulfilling.
+Very boring, very unfulfilling.
 So, I set about changing my life.
 I embaked on a journey to completely change my life.
 One big element that was missing was friends.
 At first it seemed like a daunting task.
 You can’t just go to the store and get some new friends.
-But, I figured if I started exploring who I was and started finding activities outseide of work, I might meet some people who enjoyed the same things.
+But, I figured if I started exploring who I was and started finding activities outside of work, I might meet some people who enjoyed the same things.

 Making new friends was easier than I thought.
 I took a little while, but it was totally worth it.
-I think sometimes, we make the prospect of making new friends into a problem, rather than an opportunity.
+I think, sometimes we make the prospect of making new friends into a problem, rather than an opportunity.
 Fear can keep us stuck.
-But, if we can put one foot in front of the other, we notice that it is easier than we thought and that we are actually enjoying the process.
+But, if we can put one foot in front of the other, we notice that it is easier than we thought and that we actually enjoy the process.
 Two of the most important lessons that I learned about making new friends are:

 - Focus on attending activities you enjoy becasue the people who attend them enjoy them also and you already have something in common.
 You automatically have something to talk about.